laravel-enso/localisation/README.md

 the user's language preference
 - the `LanguagePolicy` ensures that when deleting a language, a user cannot delete the default language, or the language he has currently set as active in his preferences
+- the list of languages and the translations are loaded after login, so the changes will be available at the next login

 ### Publishes